ayahack89/localhub/README.md

 ![LocalHub saas view](assets/images/local-hub-view.png)

-LocalHub transcends being merely a hosting tool; it's a fully customizable framework that provides essential repository management features while allowing developers to extend and adapt it to their unique workflow requirements.
+Local Hub transcends being merely a hosting tool; it's a fully customizable framework that provides essential repository management features while allowing developers to extend and adapt it to their unique workflow requirements.

 ## Architecture

-LocalHub employs a lightweight yet powerful architecture that operates within a virtual environment on your local system.
+Local Hub employs a lightweight yet powerful architecture that operates within a virtual environment on your local system.
 The architecture consists of two meticulously designed components that work in harmony:

 ![LocalHub architecture](assets/images/localhub.architecture.diagram.jpg)